-We have two Communities Against Cancer Champions volunteering locally; Kenneth Quickfall and Clare Tuck.
+We have a Communities Against Cancer Champions volunteering locally; Kenneth Quickfall.
 Their aim is to engage with people who are less likely to know how to look after their health or are less able to do so.

 Awaaz Community Radio in Southampton have a community hour every Monday and Tuesday 13:00-14:00.
 They recently used this hour to run a programme of shows around cancer care, prevention and to "speak to the experts".

 Food labels often contain lots of nutrition information.
 This guide helps you to make sense of food labels so you can make healthier choices.
 By eating well and being a healthy weight, you can reduce your risk of cancer and other diseases